 I’m going to make a bold statement: If you’re not recognizing your employees, you’re failing them.

-Employee recognition affects everything in a company – from the bottom line to the discretionary effort your employees are willing to put in—and recent research proves that (the 2016 Employee Engagement Trends Report shows that “feeling valued” is one of the three critical areas having the strongest association with overall engagement).
+Employee recognition affects everything in a company – from the bottom line to the discretionary effort your employees are willing to put in—and recent research shows that “feeling valued” is one of the three critical areas having the strongest association with overall engagement).

 However, our research has found that less than 1 percent of organizations actually perform best in that area.
 Say what?!
 In other words, organizations know they have to recognize their employees if they want an engaged workforce…but most organizations aren’t doing it well.